Frustrated by the loud knocking noises coming from your pipes?

 Homes built before the 1960s usually have air chambers.
 Air chambers are basically T-sections of pipe that contain air and act as shock absorbers.
 However, over time the air in the chamber can become displaced by water.

-If you have air chambers, you can reduce water hammer by draining all the water out of your home’s plumbing and then refilling it.
+If you have air chambers, you can reduce the water hammer by draining all the water out of your home’s plumbing and then refilling it.
 Here’s how:

 A visual representation of how a water hammer arrestor prevents water hammer.
 Image source.